ArenKDesai/Aren-s-Notes/os lec.md

 When the disk head (or arm head) is in the wrong place, it is 3,400x slower to reach the correct location.

 ### Solid State Drives
 Solid state drives (SSDs) include a NAND flash block, which is a grid of cells.
-Each cell
+There are three levels:
+1. Single Level Cell (SLC)